PRISBteam/PCC_Processing_Design/README.md

 <li>  DCC_Writer </li>
 </ol>

-These libraries are the part of the larger software development and contain a large set of functions only small part of which (such as DCCprocessing.h, DCCcharacterisation.h, DCCwriter.h) is using in the DSD code.
+These libraries are part of the larger software development and contain a large set of functions, only a small part of which (such as DCCprocessing.h, DCCcharacterisation.h, DCCwriter.h) is used in the DSD code.

 <h3>1.
 Processing module </h3>

 For the whole process of changing the fraction of special faces *p* from 0 to 1
 1. Analyses the *request* matrix,
-2. Using the Monte-Carlo-like random optimisation algorithm calculates *s2c_sequences* and saves them in the corresponding matrices,
+2. Using the Monte-Carlo-like random optimisation algorithm, calculates *s2c_sequences* and saves them in the corresponding matrices,
 3. Calculates the purely “random” *s2c_sequence* as the reference.